Acrobat compatibility warning for Rosetta on Mac with Apple Silicon

-Learn why macOS displays a warning about Acrobat compatibility and how to fix it.
+Learn why macOS displays a warning about Acrobat compatibility on Apple silicon Macs, what it means, and how to switch between native and Rosetta modes.

 Applies to